 Common Drain Problems

-If you have a leaking underground pipe at your home or business, don't call a traditional dig and install plumber, save time and money by calling the Pipelining Company.
+If you have a leaking underground pipe at your home or business, don’t call a traditional dig-and-install plumber, save time and money by calling the Pipe Lining Company, A CIP PIPE, LLC Company.
 Most plumbers will dig through your yard or landscaping, damage your foundation and driveway, jackhammer your basement or parking lot and stop traffic for days, even weeks, at a time, just to replace drain or sewer pipes in a deep dirty trench.

-The Pipelining Company uses a special pipe relining process to repair all types of pipes including cast iron, PVC, clay, Orangeburg, Ductile Iron, ABS and more.
+The Pipe Lining Company, A CIP PIPE, LLC Company uses a special pipe relining process to repair all types of pipes including cast iron, PVC, clay, Orangeburg, Ductile Iron, ABS and more.

 Using a small access point, we insert a special, state-of-the-art epoxy pipeliner to create a new pipe within a pipe.
 Our premium liner restores original flow and function to the pipe, creating a strong and smooth inner wall resistant to root damage, leaky joints, offsetting and corrosion.
 And, your new lined pipes will last at least 50 years!
-Next time you have a leak outside your home or business, call the Pipelining Company and let us use modern technology and know-how to repair your leaking pipes with our quick, affordable and non-invasive process!
+Next time you have a leak outside your home or business, call the Pipe Lining Company, A CIP PIPE, LLC Company and let us use modern technology and know-how to repair your leaking pipes with our quick, affordable and non-invasive process!

 Some of the causes